 1. Accessing admin functionality

 To access the Admin functionality in Dundas BI, first log on as an administrator user.
-In a typical installation, the administrator's logon name is admin, and the password is the one specified during the installation procedure.
-Users who are part of the System Administrator's group in Dundas BI also have access to the admin functions.
+After initial installation, the administrator's logon name is admin, and the password is the one specified during the installation procedure.
+Users who are part of the System Administrators group in Dundas BI also have access to the administrative functions.

 Next, if you are at the home screen, click Administration.

-Alternatively, go to the main menu and click Admin.
+Alternatively, go to the main menu on the left at any time while logged in and click Admin.

-You are now presented with the administration homepage and a list of admin functions on the left.
+You are now presented with the administration homepage and a list of administrative functions on the left.

 1.1.
 Administration homepage

-The administration home page is divided into three sections:
+The administration homepage is displayed for system administrators and is divided into three sections: